U.S.-Canadian Dual J.D. Program with the University of Ottawa

 - Election of the Credit/No Credit Option for Graduating Dual J.D.
 Ottawa Students

 You should read these policies carefully and ask questions whenever you are uncertain about anything.
 Students are ultimately responsible for meeting the requirements for their degrees.

 Questions should be directed to the entities best placed to answer them, as a primary matter (see “Administrative Issues”).
 More advanced concerns should be directed to Associate Dean Connell Alsup on the MSU Law side of the program.
-He can be reached at email@example.com at 517/432-6806.
+He can be reached at email@example.com or 517-432-6806.

-In order to earn a J.D. degree at MSU College of Law you must do all of the following:
+In order to earn a J.D. degree at MSU College of Law students must have achieved each of the following standards:

-- Earn at least 65 credits in regularly scheduled classes.
+- Earn at least 65 credit hours in attendance in regularly scheduled class sessions.

-- Have a MSU Law grade-point average of 2.00 or greater.
+- Cumulative grade point average of 2.00 or better.

-- Complete J.D. requirements no later than 84 months from the initial day of enrollment.
+- Complete J.D. requirements within 84 months from the initial day of enrollment.